joreilly86/joreilly86/README.md

 - 👋 Hi, I’m @joreilly86
+- 📐 I'm a civil/structural engineer, specializing in the design, development and construction of global hydropower project.
 - 👀 I’m interested in developing python for civil and structural engineering tasks.
 - 💞️ I’m looking to collaborate on developing civil/structural engineering scripts that can streamline common engineering design tasks.
 - 🎓 Check out my Python course for professional engineers - [Python for Engineers](https://james-site-4eb3.thinkific.com/courses/python-for-engineers)